RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 9.md

 Bringing her hand back from Debug's cheek, she tried to lift Brun's arm off them.
 They could probably relax and get to sleep with Debug holding one arm hostage, but this was a lot more stimulating.

-Not able to grab Brun's arm due to the cast, she tried pushing it away.
+Not able to grab Brun's arm due to the cast restricting her movement, she tried pushing it away.
 Brun seemed to resist this and instead put her arm around Trouble's waist and pulled her closer, pulling the smaller lady so her bum was pressed against Brun's hips.

 A soft noise escaped Trouble's lips.
 A whimper.